The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 falso

-If this property is enabled then a signed token must contain either 'x5t' or 'x5t#S256' X509Certificate thumbprint headers.
-Verification keys can only be in JWK or PEM Certificate key formats in this case.
-JWK keys must have a 'x5c' (Base64-encoded X509Certificate) property set.
+If this property is enabled, a signed token must contain either 'x5t' or 'x5t#S256' X509Certificate thumbprint headers.
+Verification keys can only be in JWK or PEM Certificate key formats.
+JWK keys must have an 'x5c' (Base64-encoded X509Certificate) property set.

 smallrye.jwt.token.header